-The 2013 fall schedule includes the New York State Division III championship at Ithaca College and four dual matches.
-The team travels to Orlando, Fla., and plays a handful of matches during the College's two-week spring break in March.
-The Continentals won all five of their matches in Florida last spring.
+This season's schedule includes more than 20 dual matches and the 2014 St. Lawrence Invitational in September.
+The team travels to Orlando, Fla., and plays a handful of matches during spring break in March.
+The Continentals won all five of their matches in Florida for the second straight year last spring.

 Exceptional academic performance is another important piece of the women's tennis program.
-Barany was selected to the 2011 Capital One Academic All-America Women's At-Large Team in the College Division by the College Sports Information Directors of America (CoSIDA).
-She earned a spot on the 2011 NESCAC Spring All-Academic Team, and was named a 2010-11 ITA Division III scholar-athlete.
-Arenson and Amelia Mattern '12 were ITA Division III scholar-athletes as well, and Hamilton collected a 2010-11 ITA National Division III All-Academic Team award for a cumulative team grade point average of 3.20 or better.
-In 2013, five student-athletes made the NESCAC spring all-academic team.
+Friedman, Khanna and Schoning made the NESCAC Spring All-Academic Team and three players were recognized as scholar-athletes by the ITA.
+Barany was selected to the 2011 Capital One Academic All-America Women's At-Large Team in the College Division by the College Sports Information Directors of America.
+Hamilton collected a 2010-11 ITA National Division III All-Academic Team award for a cumulative team grade point average of 3.20 or better.

-The Continentals play their home matches on campus at Gray Tennis Courts.
-The nine-court facility was resurfaced in 2013.
+The Continentals play their home matches on campus at Gray Tennis Courts, which is a nine-court facility that was resurfaced in 2014.
 In the event of poor weather conditions, the team moves inside to adjacent Margaret Bundy Scott Field House.
-The field house was renovated and resurfaced in 2010, and accommodates four tennis courts.
+The field house was renovated and resurfaced in 2010 and accommodates four tennis courts.